artlogic/jscn/README.md

 ### Standard single-line hash comments are allowed.

-Comments denoted by the hash symbol, can either appear on a line by itself, or at the end of any line.
+Comments denoted by the hash symbol, can either appear on a line by itself, or at the end of a line.
 Either a line feed or carriage return (as defined by the [JSON RFC](http://www.ietf.org/rfc/rfc4627.txt)) ends the comment.

 ```
 {